View answers to questions about Gulf sturgeon and encounters boaters have had with jumping sturgeon in the Suwannee River.

 How many Gulf sturgeon are in the Suwannee River?

-Biologists estimate about 10,000 - 14,000 sturgeon live in the Suwannee River.
-Adult populations in other Gulf Coast rivers range from a few hundred to about 2,000.
+Biologists estimate there are about 10,000 adult sturgeon that come into the Suwannee to spawn.
+Populations in other Gulf Coast rivers range from a few hundred to about 2,000.

 Why are there so many sturgeon in the Suwannee River?